 Everything you never wanted to know about Dutch toilets

-Expat blogger Tiffany Jarman Jansen exposes the weird world of Dutch toilets, from the pay-to-pee phenomenon to the good (or bad) old inspection shelf.
+Expat blogger Tiffany Jarman Jansen exposes the weird world of Dutch toilets, from the pay-to-pee phenomenon to the good (or bad) inspection shelf.

 It seems simple enough: go to the nearest toilet, do your thing and leave (after washing your hands, of course).
 However, if you've had the pleasure of living or spending time in the Netherlands, you'll know that nothing here comes easily!

-A league of their own
+A league of their own: Dutch bathrooms

-- The lack of windows or any other form of ventilation;
+- The lack of windows or any other form of ventilation.

-- The omnipresent birthday calendar (Why not put birthday reminders in the room you undoubtedly spend the most time in?
-Just make sure you include everyone: the Dutch have been known to go to the bathroom for the sole purpose of making sure their natal day is included in your calendar);
+- The omnipresent birthday calendar – Why not put birthday reminders in the room you undoubtedly spend the most time in?
+Just make sure you include everyone: the Dutch have been known to go to the bathroom for the sole purpose of making sure their natal day is included in your calendar.

-- The inspection shelf (More on this later).
+- The inspection shelf (more on this later).

 Where's the potty?

 Believe it or not, there is such a thing in the Netherlands as the Dutch Toilet Organisation (DTO).
 The DTO has two main goals: to provide more accessible public toilets in the Netherlands and to make clean toilets available to third world countries.
 For the sake of staying on topic, let's just focus here on number one.
-The DTO generously promises to fund inspections on existing public WCs and to provide a soapbox for policy makers, manufacturers, marketers, individuals and "other interested parties".
+The DTO generously promises to fund inspections on existing public WCs and to provide a soapbox for policy makers, manufacturers, marketers, individuals and 'other interested parties'.

-As it stands, many of the few public restrooms in the Netherlands are of the infamous pay-to-pee variety.
+As it stands, many of the few public restrooms in the Netherlands are the infamous pay-to-pee variety.
 In my experience living in Utrecht, I have found very few restrooms for which this is the case.
-But in her August 2007 article ‘A Dutch Inconvenience’, nine-year expat and published author Amanda van Mulligan lists shopping centres, department stores, service stations and bars as culprits in charging for Nature's call.
+But in her August 2007 article ‘A Dutch Inconvenience’, nine-year expat and published author Amanda van Mulligan lists shopping centres, department stores, service stations and bars as culprits in charging for nature's call.

 Typically, such places charge 25 euro cents for the privilege, which you are expected to pay to the toiletjuffvrouw before using the facilities.
 Sometimes, the fees are higher.
 (I've only seen up to a 50 cent charge, but have heard of places that actually expect you to pay a EUR 1 entry fee.)

 The state of restrooms, however, will lead one to question where this money is going, since it is clearly not going towards cleanliness or keeping materials such as toilet paper, paper towels or soap in stock.
-Yet things are looking up, according to a survey done by Service Management: results showed a nine percent increase in the number of toilets that can be classified as clean between 2006 and 2007.
+Yet things are looking up, according to a survey done by Service Management: results showed a nine percent increase in the number of toilets that could be classified as clean between 2006 and 2007.
 For the cleanest potties, head for the hospital.

 For the brave, there are other options that don't involve a fee.
 Public urinals are popular in Holland, especially during festivals, parades and fairs.
 The odd, hulking, four-sided booth-like plastic structures contain a small urinal — one for each of the four compartments — placed at just the right height.
 If you like your privacy, however, this is definitely not for you as there is nothing to shield you from passers-by.

 Now what's the shelf thing all about?